On LASSO for Predictive Regression: Simulations

 \subsection{Performance Comparison}

-Table \ref{tab:MPSE-DGP123}(a) reports the out-of-sample prediction accuracy in terms of the mean prediction squared error (MPSE), $E\left[\left(y_{n}-\hat{y}_{n}\right)^{2}\right]$.
-By the simulation design, the unpredictable variation arises from the variance of the idiosyncratic error $u_{i}$ is 1.
-Plasso and Slasso achieve variable screening and consistent estimation as the predictors are homogeneously unit root processes.
-They are slightly better in forecasting than Alasso/TAlasso when the sample size is small.
-As the sample size increases to $n=800$, Alasso surpasses the conventional LASSO estimators, which suggests that variable selection is conducive for forecasting in a large sample.
-In DGP 2 and DGP 3 of mixed roots and cointegrated regressors, the settings are more complicated for the conventional LASSO to navigate.
-TAlasso is the best performer, and it is followed by Alasso which also beats the conventional LASSO methods by a non-trivial edge.
+Table \ref{tab:DGP1234: MPSE}(a) reports the out-of-sample prediction accuracy in terms of the mean prediction squared error (MPSE) $E\big[(y_{n}-\hat{y}_{n})^{2}\big]$.
+By the simulation design, unpredictable variation arises from the variance of the idiosyncratic error $u_{i}$, which is 1.

+Plasso and Slasso achieve variable screening and consistent estimation, as the predictors are unit root processes in DGP 1.
+They are slightly better in forecasting than Alasso/TAlasso when the sample size is small; however, as the sample size increases to $n=800$, TAlasso surpasses the conventional LASSO estimators, which suggests that variable selection is conducive to forecasting in a large sample.
+In DGPs 2--4 of mixed roots and cointegrated regressors, the settings are more difficult for the conventional LASSO to navigate.
+TAlasso is the best performer, followed by Alasso, which also outperforms the conventional LASSO methods by a non-trivial margin.